Less Diverse, Less Safe: The Indirect But Pervasive Risk of Test-Time Scaling in Large Language Models: Experiments and Results

-Clearly, \textsc{RefDiv} generated prompts transfer well across TTS strategies.
-However, in the previous scenario, the LLM models are still accessible, leading us to the question: \textit{do the adversarial stress test prompts generated by \textsc{RefDiv} transfer across closed-source LLMs as well?} If the answer to this research question is in the affirmative, \textsc{RefDiv} can be used as a diagnostic tool to analyze the robustness of black-box closed-source models as well.
-We thus investigate the transferability of \textit{successful} prompts generated using \textit{source} LLMs to \textit{target} closed-source models: GPT-4.1, o3-mini, Gemini-2.5-Flash, and Gemini-2.5-Pro (all except for GPT-4.1 are reasoning models).
-The results as presented in Figure \ref{fig:transfer-gpt}.
-Our findings demonstrate that successful queries generated on Llama3.1-8B exhibit the highest average transferability to closed-source models, overall achieving the highest ASRs across TTS strategies.
-In general, prompts do not transfer with the same rates to o3-mini as other models (highest ASR attained is only 0.34 using Llama3.1-8B and Best-of-$N$).
+\looseness-1Even more importantly, while \textsc{RefDiv} generated prompts transfer well across TTS strategies, the previous scenario assumes the LLM models are known to the adversary.
+Thus, we now relax this assumption and assume only \textit{black-box} input-output access to the LLM, leading us to ask: \textit{do the adversarial stress test prompts generated by \textsc{RefDiv} transfer across closed-source LLMs as well?} We thus investigate the transferability of \textit{successful} prompts generated using \textit{source} (open-source) LLMs to \textit{target} closed-source models: GPT-4.1, o3-mini (reasoning), Gemini-2.5-Flash (reasoning), Gemini-2.5-Pro (reasoning), and Claude-3.5-Haiku.

+Our findings in Figure \ref{fig:transfer-gpt} demonstrate that successful queries generated on Llama3.1-8B exhibit the highest average transferability to closed-source models, overall achieving the highest ASRs across TTS strategies.
+We also undertake a qualitative analysis of \textsc{RefDiv} attack queries for Llama3.1 in Appendix \ref{app:qualitative_transfer} to uncover linguistic patterns that contribute to the success of this attack.
+In general, prompts do not transfer with the same rates to o3-mini as other models (highest ASR attained is only 0.34 using Llama3.1-8B and Best-of-$N$), although this is still a significant success rate.
 Moreover, Gemini-2.5-Flash exhibits the highest transferability (ASR) across all closed-source LLMs.
-Our results thus show that \textsc{RefDiv} can be employed for stress testing across closed-source inaccessible models as well.
+Our results thus show that \textsc{RefDiv} attacks can be employed in a fully black-box setting where closed-source LLMs are the targets.